viggyr/human_united_sam/README.md

 This is an initiative towards building a reward-based (Good Samaritan Points) online platform for unitedly confronting common and personal(individual) problems through collaboration.

-The application is completely serverless, using AWS serverless stack - AWS SAM, AWS Lambda, AWS APIGateway, DynamoDB, and s3.
-It's at the prototype stage, and can be accessed using https://master.d21skfmdtap7ea.amplifyapp.com/
+The application is completely serverless, developed using the AWS serverless framework - AWS SAM, AWS Lambda, AWS APIGateway, DynamoDB, and s3.
+The lambda functions are developed using GoLang while Vue.js (https://github.com/ck090/AWS-Serverless-App-Hackathon) is used for the frontend.
+It's currently at the prototype stage, and can be accessed using https://master.d21skfmdtap7ea.amplifyapp.com/

-Here are a couple of sample screenshots of the application
+Here are a couple of sample screenshots of the application.

 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/20017119/110473646-c43d1600-80ac-11eb-9080-80143c39b17c.png">